MI-OSiRIS/mi-osiris.github.io/publications.md

 ---
 {% include JB/setup %}

+<a href="https://indico.cern.ch/event/765497/contributions/3351202/">Slides</a> from OSiRIS talk presented during <a href="https://www.hepix.org/">HEPiX</a> Spring 2019 at UCSD in San Diego.

 <a href="{{ASSET_PATH}}/slides/SC18-Poster.pdf">Poster</a> presented at University of Michigan <a href="https://it.umich.edu/community/michigan-it-symposium/2018/posters">IT Symposium</a> and also displayed during Supercomputing 2018.

 <a href="{{ASSET_PATH}}/slides/SC18-Ceph-BOF-BenMeekhof.pdf">Slides</a> from <a href="https://www.msi.umn.edu/ceph-hpc-environments-sc18">Ceph BOF</a> at <a href="https://sc18.supercomputing.org/presentation/?id=bof103&sess=sess364">Supercomputing 2018</a> in Dallas, TX.
 More detailed coverage of SC18 activities is in <a href="{% post_url 2018-11-19-osiris-at-supercomputing-2018 %}">our article about SC18</a>.